 The success rate of dental implants is 98%.
 To prevent any complications or failure, you’ll want to keep your supporting gum and bone tissues as healthy as possible through good home care.
 The biggest risk to implants is peri-implantitis, which is the implant form of gum disease.
 Fortunately, if you’re dedicated to your hygiene routine, that shouldn’t be a problem.

 One of the reasons implants last so long is, again, the osseointegration process that fuses them permanently into your bone.
 Once they’re integrated, they’re not going anywhere (as long as your tissues stay healthy.)

 Choosing a dental implant specialist to perform your treatment is one of the most important ways to ensure the best treatment outcome.
-Dr. Saunders has physically placed thousands of dental implants throughout his career, so he’s extremely familiar with the most complex and difficult of cases.
+Our doctors at PCE has physically placed thousands of dental implants throughout his career, so he’s extremely familiar with the most complex and difficult of cases.
 Even if you’ve been told that you’re not a candidate for implant therapy, partnering with our expert periodontist in The Woodlands could be the answer you’ve been searching for.

 Dental implants paired with the skill of a specialist are a recipe for success when it comes to restoring your smile, regardless of how many teeth are missing.
 We’re committed to being your partner for a successful implant experience that’s life-changing for years and decades to come.

-Dr. Kip Saunders is one of Conroe’s most experienced and respected dental implant specialists.
-With over three decades of practice behind him as a licensed expert, Dr. Saunders is able to provide streamlined and predictable implant therapy for a wide variety of patients in the North Houston area.
+Our doctors at PCE are one of Conroe’s most experienced and respected dental implant specialists.
+With over three decades of practice behind him as a licensed expert, our doctors at PCE are able to provide streamlined and predictable implant therapy for a wide variety of patients in the North Houston area.

-Whether you’re missing one tooth or all of them, an expert like Dr. Saunders on your side will ensure an implant experience like none other.
+Whether you’re missing one tooth or all of them, an expert on your side will ensure an implant experience like none other.
 Contact our specialty center today to reserve a one-on-one consultation.